 He is past director of the UH Writing Mentors and past director of the Mānoa Writing Program.
 He also coordinates Sustainable Composition I—sections of English 100 organized around themes of sustainability.
-Current research projects include posthumanism and technical communication, professional writing and performance, and place-based writing theory applied across the curriculum.
+Current research focuses on place-experiential writing across the disciplines.

 Mondays, Wednesdays, and Fridays, 10:30-11:00 a.m., and by appointment via e-mail.